Adrián Bernabé: Manchester City

-A youth product of RCD Espanyol and La Masia, the FC Barcelona academy, Bernabé joined Manchester City in the summer of 2018.
+Born in Barcelona, Catalonia, Bernabé was a youth product of RCD Espanyol and La Masia, the FC Barcelona academy.
+He joined Manchester City in the summer of 2018.
 An attacking midfielder, Bernabé joined the first team in pre-season playing against Bayern Munich and played in the EFL Trophy against Shrewsbury Town.
 On 25 September 2018, Bernabé came on as a late substitute in the EFL Cup against Oxford United, his first senior appearance for Manchester City.
 Bernabé was released by City at the end of the 2020–21 season.